Join other Bright customers who are paying off thousands of dollars of debt.Join Bright

 It’s a common situation, often bundled with specific services.
 A mobile service provider might agree to provide access to their data and voice networks - and include a new phone in the deal.
 Your agreement would likely include a monthly rate for network access, plus a schedule of monthly payments to purchase your phone.

 If you look closely, you’ll see financing a phone purchase costs more in total than paying for it up front, in one payment.
-That’s because you’re paying in installments - paying a little of the total cost each month - and you’re paying interest on the balance not yet paid each month.
+That’s because you’re paying in instalments - paying a little of the total cost each month - and you’re paying interest on the balance not yet paid each month.

 However, some financing doesn’t end with ownership, like a paid-off phone that gets to stay in your pocket.
 Car leases, for example, use credit to determine how much you can reliably pay over time in exchange for use and maintaining a car.